-Intro to Progress Trackers in UI
+How & When to Use Progress Trackers in UIs

 Having a clear understanding of where users are is one of the fundamental rules of successful navigation.
 Like a pin on a tourist city map saying, "You are here," the current step on a